Podseeker vs Listen Notes

 Why People Compare Podseeker to Listen Notes

-Many users start with Listen Notes to search for podcasts.
-It is a strong search engine with a huge index.
+Users often start with Listen Notes because it is a strong search engine with broad coverage.

 Core Features